The Core 5: Keeping Our Practices Alive

 1. Principles- NOT FEAR

 iPT will rigorously advocate for all tenets of APTA Vision 2020 and will always act based on what is right for patients, physical therapy practices, and the public at-large. iPT will never make decisions based on fear.
 It is not helpful and is not the right, moral, or principled thing to do.

 2. Quality Leadership

-Membership organizations can accomplish a lot when their leaders actively pursue information regarding members needs.
-Leaders should respectfully listen to and hear their members’ concerns.
-Members with dissenting views should never be treated as second-class citizens.
+Membership organizations can accomplish a lot when their leaders actively pursue information regarding member’s needs.
+Leaders should respectfully listen to and hear their members' concerns.
+Members with dissenting views should be encouraged so that appropriate professional dialogue is encouraged leading to better decisions.
 Organizations that want everyone to agree on everything all the time usually accomplish very little.

 3. Accountability and Transparency

 iPT will have an open and transparent policy with its members.
 It will always take responsibility for its mistakes, as well as it successes. iPT will encourage bringing disagreements and conflict to the forefront for professional debate and will discourage sweeping professional issues under the rug.

 iPT's principles will be guided by its members and leadership without any influence from lobbyists, public officials, or others who may not be looking out for the best interests of our patients and practices.